Updated: Feb 14, 2022

 Set a reminder to check back on your progress - Whether it's a reminder in your planner, a post-it note, or a Siri notification, make sure you set a day and time to revisit your plan and check-in on your progress.
 It can be tough as a business owner to stay focused, but if you can stick with it, you'll start to see improvements that lead to results.

 Traffic Volume per month What this means: How many users are visiting your site.

-Bounce Rate (user comes to the site & leaves quickly) What this means: Wrong audience or wrong message.
+Bounce Rate (user comes to the site & leaves quickly) What this means: Wrong audience, wrong message, or website is too overwhelming.